-\textbf{Supervised Fine-Tuning:} Given five feasible solutions, variables that never appear in any solution is marked as `negative' and variables that appear in a solution at least once is marked as `positive'. \textsc{Forge} is fine-tuned using a combination of binary cross-entropy (BCE) and triplet loss.
-For BCE, we add a dense prediction head to pre-trained \textsc{Forge} as in integrality gap prediction (Figure~\ref{fig:forge_supervised}-A).
-In parallel, we use the standard triplet loss~\citep{schroff2015facenet}, where variables that appear in the \textit{same number of solutions} are treated as `positive' and `anchor' pairs (Figure \ref{fig:forge_supervised}-C).
-A key challenge of the triplet loss is to identify good negatives, as trivial negatives do not help learning.
+In the triplet loss, $a$ is the `anchor' node, $p$ is the `positive' node, $n$ is the `negative' node and $d$ is a distance function (euclidean distance in our case).
+This triplet loss aims to minimize the distance between the `anchor' and `positive' nodes while ensuring the `negative' node is at least `margin' distance away from the `anchor' node (margin is set to two in our case).

+A key challenge of triplet loss is finding good negative nodes, as picking trivially negative nodes does not aid learning.
 Our pre-trained \textsc{Forge} helps circumvent this issue: for every positive/anchor pairs of variables, we select the negative variable that is \textit{closest} to the anchor variable in the unsupervised \textsc{Forge} embedding space.
 We fine-tune \textsc{Forge} to minimize the sum of the BCE and triplet losses, weighted equally.
-One loss minimizes the binary labeling error and the other loss minimizes the distance between the embeddings of the `anchor' and `positive' variables while ensuring the `negative' variable is at least `margin' distance away from the `anchor' variables.
-Details on the triplet loss are in Appendix~\ref{app:triplet_loss_details}.
+One loss minimizes the binary labeling error and the other loss minimizes the distance between the embeddings of the `anchor' and `positive' variables while ensuring the `negative' variable is at least `margin' distance away from the `anchor' variables

 \textbf{Test Instances \& Setup:} We test on 50 medium instances from each of CA, SC, GIS, and MVC.
 Again, MVC is unseen in fine-tuning.
 We use our fine-tuned \textsc{Forge} to predict the likelihood of variables to appear in the solution.
-For search guidance to the solver, we begin with a feasible solution found by Gurobi within 1s.
+For search guidance, we begin with a feasible solution found by Gurobi within 1s.
 Variables appearing in this solution serve as \textit{anchors}.
-The neighbors within a fixed radius of the positive anchors in the embedding space, that are also in the top-decile of the \textsc{Forge} prediction head, are hinted to the solver for inclusion.
+The neighbors of the positive anchors within a fixed radius in the embedding space, that are also in the top-decile of the \textsc{Forge} prediction head, are hinted to the solver for inclusion.
 Conversely, the neighbors of the negative anchors that are in the bottom-decile of the \textsc{Forge} predictions are hinted to the solver for exclusion.
 This strategy exploits our training objective that optimizes for variable prediction using BCE loss and clustering of positive and negative variables using triplet loss.